OlGierd03/Pseudocode-Interpreter/README.md

 Olgierd Smyka, Hubert Kasprzycki

 ## Overview
 This project is an interpreter for a pseudocode language supporting basic arithmetic and matrix operations, built using the **SLY** (Simple Lex-Yacc) library.
-It includes a scanner, parser, AST (Abstract Syntax Tree), basic semantic analysis and an interpreter for executing pseudocode in **Python**.
+It includes a scanner, parser, AST (Abstract Syntax Tree), basic semantic analysis and an interpreter engine for executing pseudocode in **Python**.
 The focus was on learning interpreter construction and implementing fundamental optimizations for mathematical expressions.

 ## Usage